dkeithdj/dev.to/blog-posts/blinks-on-aws-with-sst/blinks-on-aws-with-sst.md

 npx sst dev
 ```

-Deploying may take a while but after it is successful, you can now access the URL with the format:
+SST may take a while to deploy the resources on your AWS Account, but once it is successful, it will output the URL of the API.

 `https://<api-id>.execute-api.<region>.amazonaws.com/<api-endpoint>`